marianaluduena/cypress-automation-exercise/README.md

 ### Approach

+- I divided this project in 3 main tasks:

+1. **Explore the application.**

+2. **Write positive, negative and edge use cases.**

+3. **Automate the use cases.**

+But I did this iteratively rather than strictly sequentially

-While there is no docummentation, I started doing **exploratory testing sessions** to undestand the workflows before writing use cases, and **to find potencial bugs.**
+- While there is no docummentation, I started doing **exploratory testing sessions** to undestand the workflows before writing use cases, and **to find potencial bugs.**

+-

 ### Tools